Quantum information with quantum-like bits: Quantum-like bits

-Results are shown from $l=0$ (blue/dark) to $l=\Ng$ (yellow/light).
-The other parameters are fixed to $\Ng=100$ and $k=25$.
-The emergent states can be identified for each $l$ from the isolated sharp peaks in the spectrum.
-For $l=0$ we observe a single isolated line associated to the two-fold degenerate eigenvalue $\lambda=k=25$ (red markers).
+More specifically, we sample a set of graphs with the structure given in \cref{eq:R}.
+Given that each block of $\mc R$ defines a regular random graph, the only constraints given in the sampling are that each of the vertices in the $A_i$'s and $C$ is connected to $k$ and $l$ other vertices, respectively.
+In \cref{eq:R} we show a family of distributions for a fixed value of $k=25$ and increasing vaues of $l$, from $l=0$ (blue/dark) to $l=\Ng$ (yellow/light).
+Here, the sizes of all blocks are fixed to $\Ng=100$.
+The emergent states can be identified for each $l$ from the couples of isolated sharp peaks (with identical colors), displaced symmetrically around $\lambda=k=25$.
+More specifically, for $l=0$ we observe a single isolated line associated to the two-fold degenerate eigenvalue $\lambda=k=25$ (red markers).
 As the valency $l$ increases, this emergent eigenvalue split into two, and the peaks shift to $\lambda_\pm = k\pm l$.
 We track the ``ballistic'' evolutions of the eigenvectors as a function of the coupling valency $l$ in the inset of \cref{fig:histo_QL1}.
 Here, the largest and second largest eigenvalues are shown as squared and dotted markers, respectively.
 While the value of the largest eigenvalue increases linearly for arbitrary $l$, we observe that the second largest eigenvalue plateaus at values close to $\tilde\lambda=2\sqrt{k-1}$.
 This barrier is defined by the radius of the Wigner semicircle distribution for a graph of order $k$, shown as a black dashed line in the figure. \cite{mckay1981,farkas2001} This portion of the spectrum is populated by random low-frequency states, whose high density makes them hardly distinguishable. \cite{scholes2020,scholes2023,scholes2024} From the present analysis we infer that, by fixing $l = (k-\tilde\lambda)/2$, both the distance between the two emergent eigenvalues and between those and the dark states are maximized.
 As elucidated in Ref.~\onlinecite{scholes2023,scholes2024}, this analysis offers valuable insight for creating well-resolved and easily distinguishable emergent states for quantum information purposes. \\

 We discuss now how to construct the Hilbert space $\mc H^{(1)}$ of an isolated QL qubit from coupled regular graphs, with adjacency matrices with structure as in \cref{eq:R}.
 In particular, we define the mapping